Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Introduction

 This rest of this paper is organized as follows.
-The relevant literature is reviewed in Section ~\ref{rel_work}.
-The proposed method is detailedly described in Section ~\ref{pro_meth}.
-The experiments and results are reported in Section ~\ref{exp}.
-Finally, the conclusions are summarized in Section ~\ref{con}.
+The relevant literature is reviewed in Section~\ref{rel_work}.
+The proposed method is described in Section~\ref{pro_meth}.
+The experimental results are reported in Section~\ref{exp}.
+Finally, the conclusions are summarized in Section~\ref{con}.

-\section{Related work}
+\section{Related Work}

-Our method is conceptually inspired by the previous graph embedding algorithms, the recent advancements of neural networks for graph-structured data, the graph adversarial attacks and defenses, and the generative adversarial models on learning robust representations.